 Optimise your URL structure

-Keyword friendly URLs are a must for any ecommerce site.
+Keyword friendly URLs are ideal for any ecommerce site.
 In short, this means ensuring your site architecture accurately reads much like the breadcrumb navigation around your site does.
 For example, a logical pathway to the latest Xbox game on an electronic retailers’ website would ideally read something like: /games/platforms/xbox-360/bioshock-infinite/* (as best illustrated in this example implemented by Zavvi.com):

 The benefits of having such a structure is that it is such an intelligible and logical path for both users and the Google bots to crawl.
 It’s based on a parent>sibling type relationship, in exactly the same way breadcrumb navigation works.
 Ultimately, if the URL is user-friendly, crawlable and easy on the eye, then it is much more likely to be ranked highly for usability.